rallepalaveev/A2RESET/Readme.md

 In essence, what the card does is:

 1. When "normal" RESET is issued the card is deactivated (default state).
-2. When the external button is pressed, this drives the RESET line low and the card activates which is inhibiting the Apple2's ROM memory and activating its own ROM memory.
+2. When the external button is pressed, this drives the RESET line low as well as activates the card which leads to inhibiting the Apple2's ROM memory and activating the card's onboard ROM memory.
 Note that pressing the Reset key does not drive the button line low.
-3. Upon release of the button, the $FFFC vector is issued, which starts the program on the ROM of the card.
+3. Upon release of the button, the $FFFC vector is fetched on the address bus, which starts the program on the ROM of the card.
-4. The program self-moves to $0300 and excutes from there, in the meantime destroying the correct checksum between $03F3 and #A5 in location $03F4.
+4. The program self-moves to $0300 and excutes from there, in the meantime destroying the correct checksum between $03F3 EOR #A5 at location $03F4.
-5. The program disables the card by a softswitch - access to address $3003 (randomly chosen by me :))
+5. Next, the program disables the card ROM and enables the computer ROM by a softswitch - access to address $3003 (randomly chosen by me :))
 6. The program then performs a relative jump to $(FFFC) - the original reset vector as the computer's ROM is already active.
 As the $03F4 checksum does not check out - the computer performs a cold reboot.

 I hope it can be useful to someone.